IgniteUI/igniteui-docfx/en/components/piechart.md

 The Pie Chart is a specialized component that renders a pie chart, consisting of a circular area divided into sections.
 Each section has arc length proportional to its underlying data value.

+This control is used for representing categorical data.
+It is most effective when there are only a few categories, and when each category makes up a relatively large percentage of the data as a whole.

 ### Demo

-The Pie Chart is used for representing categorical data.
-It is most effective when there are only a few categories, and when each category makes up a relatively large percentage of the data as a whole.

 <div class="sample-container" style="height: 350px">
     <iframe id="pie-chart-data-sample-iframe" src='{environment:demosBaseUrl}/pie-chart-data-sample' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>